msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-1-classes-and-objects-and-everything-in-between.md

 ```

 Doing this will generate constructors similar to how we previously wrote in Java, to allow both Kotlin and Java callers to work.

+## Finality of classes

+In Kotlin, all classes are final by default, and cannot be inherited while Java defaults to extensible classes.
+The `open` keyword marks Kotlin classes as extensible, and the `final` keyword does the opposite on Java.
+This is a behavior change that is confusing and undesirable to a lot of people, so Kotlin provides a compiler plugin to mark all classes as `open` by default.
+Check out the [`kotlin-allopen`](https://kotlinlang.org/docs/reference/compiler-plugins.html#all-open-compiler-plugin) page for more information about how to configure the plugin for your needs.